ICE-Analyst/Customer-Trend-Xray/README.md

 ---
 ### 🧰 Tools Used
 ---

 - Excel – Data preparation, structure, and formulas
 - Power BI – Interactive dashboards and visuals

 ---
+### Data Cleaning & Transformation Procedures
+---

+- Raw data was converted to Excel Table format
+- Irrelevant columns were removed
+- Replaced missing values with `"Not Specified"`
+- Created columns with formulas for:
+  - Age = `YEAR(TODAY()) - YEAR(D2; row number)`
+  - Age groups & Age Category = used Nested IF logic as formula and WHO standard for age classification.
+  - Tenure range & bucket = used IFS logic as formula to group customers into various tenure groups `(<=2, “Newbie”, <=11, “Regular” ………  >=21, “Legacy”)`.

+---
 ### Dashboard Preview